-The Company generated \$4.5 (or 31.8%) for the second quarter and \$4.9 (18.6%) for the Period from its rental operations.
+The Company generated a loss of \$0.9 (or (9.5%)) for the third quarter and a profit of \$3.9 (11.0%) for the year-to-date from its rental operations.
+The loss during the quarter primarily resulted from the timing of some non-recurring expenses, along with a temporary decrease in revenues, at OPMC.
 The rental profit for the Period was consistent with the comparable prior year period.